 The ballot can have one or many questions.

-The voting period is open over the course of days, weeks, or months.
+The voting period is open from a day to months.
 Voters respond at their convenience during the voting period.

-Each ballot has a single question, as each question must be presented and concluded, before voters can be presented with the next ballot.
+Typically, each ballot has one question, as each question must be voted on and results shared before voters are presented with the next ballot.

-Eligible voters receive an announcement with an invitation to participate in upcoming election or meeting.
-No action is required until scheduled vote time, unless a response by the eligible voter is requested in the announcement
+Eligible voters receive an announcement with an invitation to participate in an upcoming vote or meeting.
+Optionally, have voters confirm participation in the upcoming vote.

-The response period is generally days or weeks in advance of an election or meeting.
+The response period is generally up to 90 days prior to the election or meeting.
 Voters respond at their convenience during the announcement period.